-This subject is the same as ME 10, but with reduced credit for graduate students in all departments except AE and ME.
-No graduate credit is given for this subject to students in AE and ME.
+This subject is the same as ME 10, but with reduced credit for graduate students in all epartments except AE and ME.
+No graduate credit is given for this subject to students a AE and ME, except by the special approval of the Mechanical Engineering Department.

 ME 115 abc.
-Thermodynamics.
-9 units (3-0-6); first, second, and third terms.
+Thermodynamics and Heat Transfer.
+9 units (3-0-6); first, econd, and third terms.